Dynamical friction in dark matter spikes: corrections to Chandrasekhar's formula: Formulation

-where $b_{\rm max}$ and $b_{\rm min}$ are the maximum and minimum impact parameters respectively.
-The first integral term in the RHS of equation\ (\ref{df}) represents the decelerating drag due to particle moving slower than the infalling BH.
-The second integral term insted, represents the contribution from particles moving {\it faster} than the BH.
+where $b_{\rm max}$ and $b_{\rm min}$ are the maximum and minimum impact parameters respectively and $v^2_{c} =GM_{\bullet}/r$ the circular velocity around the IMBH of mass $M_{\bullet}$.
+The first integral term in the RHS of Eq.\ (\ref{df}) represents the decelerating drag due to DM particles moving slower than the infalling BH.
+The second integral term instead, represents the contribution from particles moving {\it faster} than the BH.
 This latter term is often neglected because it is typically a factor $\sim \ln \Lambda$ smaller than the former term.
-But, we will show below that under some specific conditions about the surrounding dark matter density profile and kinematics, the fast particle contribution becomes dominant.
+But, we will show below that under some specific conditions about the surrounding DM density profile and kinematics, the fast particle contribution becomes dominant.

 We can rewrite the dynamical friction force as

 where we defined